Sikerdebaard/ggd-son-availability-pub/README.md

 ### Additional csv files
 There are additional timestamped files available in the [data/](data/) folder.
 These files contain what is described in the above chapters but for a specific day.
 This allows one to easily look up historical data.

+### Scraper
+The scraper script is currently not public.
+This is because the [https://www.coronatestafspraak.nl/](https://www.coronatestafspraak.nl/) API seems to leak some sensitive fields to the public, e.g. email adress, phone numbers and email adresses of the testing locations.
+Because of this the scraper and anonymization script are run in a separate private repo and the results are synchronzed about once an hour to this repo.

 ## License
 The anonymized data is licensed CC0.
 The original data is copyright [https://www.coronatestafspraak.nl/](https://www.coronatestafspraak.nl/).